sejungkwak/connect-4/README.md

 - Flowchart

   - I have found Ahmad M. Sarhan, Adnan Shaout and Michele Shock's study paper [Real-Time Connect 4 Game Using Artificial Intelligence](https://thescipub.com/pdf/jcssp.2009.283.289.pdf).
 The study itself did not influence this project because it was implementing AI using the influence mapping algorithm in C++.
 However, the flowcharts in the paper helped me create my own flowchart.

+## Acknowledgements

+- My fiancé Ciarán Maher for his support, feedback and proofreading.
+- My friends Hwayoung Kim, Junga Choi, Sena Park and Haeyoung Lee for their feedback.
+- My mentor Narender Singh for his guidance and advice.
+- Fellow students Daniel Callaghan, Ken Sheridan, Shahidul Islam and Cohort Facilitator Kasia Bogucka at Code Institute for their feedback.

 [Back To **Table of Contents**](#table-of-contents)